Diplomats: Progress made in Vienna at Iran nuclear talks

 The nations involved in the negotiations have been trying to resolve the major outstanding issues on how to return the U.S. into the landmark agreement, which then-U.S. President Donald Trump pulled Washington out of unilaterally in 2018.
 Trump also restored and augmented sanctions to try to force Iran into renegotiating the pact with more concessions.

-Ulyanov said that after heading back to report on the talks' results to their respective governments, he expected the diplomats to return for the final round of talks in Vienna in 10 days or by mid-July.
+Ulyanov said after heading back to report on the talks' results to their respective governments, he expected the diplomats to return for the final round of talks in Vienna by mid-July.

+In a written statement after the talks Sunday, the E3 European senior diplomats urged for speedy decision-making in the different capitals involved in the talks.

+“Delegations will now travel to capitals in order to consult with their leadership,” the diplomats wrote without giving their names as is customary.
+“We urge all sides to return to Vienna and be ready to conclude a deal.
+The time for decision is fast approaching.”

-Iran's deputy foreign minister for political affairs had already said Sunday before the meeting that, "we are now in a situation that we think almost all the agreement documents are ready,” according to semi-official Iranian news agency Mehr.
+Iran's deputy foreign minister for political affairs said Sunday before the meeting that "we are now in a situation that we think almost all the agreement documents are ready,” according to semi-official Iranian news agency Mehr.

 "Of the main issues that remain disputed, some have been resolved and some remain, but it has taken on a very precise form and it is quite clear what the dimensions of these disputes are,” Seyyed Abbas Araghchi said.

 The U.S. does not have a representative at the table in Vienna.
-However, the administration of U.S. President Joe Biden has signaled willingness to rejoin the deal under terms that would broadly see the United States scale back sanctions and Iran return to its 2015 nuclear commitments.
+However, President Joe Biden's administration has signaled willingness to rejoin the deal under terms that would broadly see the United States scale back sanctions and Iran return to its 2015 nuclear commitments.
 A U.S. delegation in Vienna is taking part in indirect talks with Iran, with diplomats from the other world powers acting as go-betweens.

 Raisi is the first Iranian president sanctioned by the U.S. government even before entering office, over his involvement in the 1988 mass executions, as well as his time as the head of Iran’s internationally criticized judiciary — one of the world’s top executioners.